SharlinTheAnalyst/Agro-Project-Power-BI-Visulization/README.md

 Falanza thought that employees' activities such as feeding time, method of feeding and medication might also contribute to high mortality and low production rate.
-Daily egg collection, mortality and feeding data for 5 years are provided
+Daily egg collection, mortality and feeding data for 5 years are provided It estimated budget couldn’t accommodate purchase of proprietary database, daily data are stored in Microsoft Excel.

+Following deliverables are provided using Power BI:
+1. Replicate the egg collection, mortality, feeding sheet
+2. Monthly revenue analysis (egg sales, mortality and feeding).
+Mortality costing is calculated based on the price of create of eggs and the current market price of a bird
+3. Trend analysis of egg production and forecasting to advice bird disposition based on age of laying
+4. Mortality rate analysis based on events e.g., Perking, accident and stampede
+5. Weekly, monthly and yearly feeding and costing analysis